-I am a development economist and an economic historian.
-I am currently an Erwin Schröding Fellow at the University of Vienna and a Resident Fellow at the Ludwig Boltzmann Institute for History and Society.
+I am an economic historian and a development economist.
+I am currently an Erwin Schrödinger Fellow at the University of Vienna and a Resident Fellow at the Ludwig Boltzmann Institute for Digital History.
+I teach at the University of Vienna and at the Diplomatic Academy in Vienna.

 My academic career started in 2011 when I received my PhD at Vienna University of Economics and Business (WU Wien).
 Before that I worked for ten years with the International Red Cross in over a dozen countries in Africa, Asia, Central Europe and in Brussels.